 Scrapie is an infectious wasting disease affecting the nervous system of adult sheep and is very difficult to control.
 It has been a notifiable disease in the UK since 1993 and is one of the TSEs.
 The causal agent is resistant to normal disinfection procedures and the disease has a long incubation period.
 There is no cure, no vaccine, the condition is fatal and animals pass on their genetic susceptibility to the next generation.

 Premium Sheep and Goat Health Scheme price list

-SMS application form
+SMS renewal form

 SMS additional certificate

 SMS rules & conditions

 Scrapie requirement changes intra-union trade in sheep/goats and their semen/embryos

 Scrapie Export Guidance (TE30)